SAP/ui5-tooling/docs/updates/migrate-v4.md

 * **Breaking Change:** Bundling of JavaScript modules requiring "top level scope" as a string is terminated.

     In UI5 2.x, the feature of evaluating modules from a string is expected to be removed.
-Therefore, when using the latest Specification Version, UI5 Tooling will **omit affected module from the bundle and log an error message instead.**
+Therefore, when using the latest Specification Version, UI5 CLI will **omit affected module from the bundle and log an error message instead.**

     For more details, see [Builder: JavaScript Files Requiring Top Level Scope](../pages/Builder.md#javascript-files-requiring-top-level-scope).